offish/twitchtube/README.md

 ```
 python main.py
 ```

-## Example
-[Here](https://www.youtube.com/channel/UCd0wttXr03lIcTLv38U5d-w) is an example of how the videos look like on YouTube.
-Majority of these videos are made using this repo.
-Only a couple of titles and thumbnails have been changed.

 ## Note
 I've only tested this script using Python 3.7.3, but should work with later versions.